machwerkphysiks-a11y/MACHWERK/README.md

 All established physical theories remain **fully valid within their respective domains of applicability**.

+MACHWERK does not replace physics.
+It clarifies **where physics is allowed to speak at all**.

 ---

 ## Why This Repository Exists

 The printed book contains:

 - conceptual motivation
-- formal development
+- full formal development
 - derivations
 - structured applications (Parts A–E)
-- boundary analyses across physics domains
+- boundary analyses across multiple physics domains

 This repository contains **only the formal kernel**, intentionally stripped of:

 - prose
 - interpretation
 - examples
-- narrative explanation
+- didactic explanation

 The purpose of this repository is to make the framework: